-The late Peter Hinman researched a number of long-established Lighthorne families and some of his research is in digital form and can be accessed via the Archive page.
+The late Peter Hinman and others have researched a number of long-established Lighthorne families and some of this research is in digital form and can be accessed via the Archive page.

 Surveys of the gravestone inscriptions in St. Laurence’s Church graveyard were conducted in the early 20th century by the Rev. Harvey Bloom and in 1985 a survey of the gravestone inscriptions and the memorial inscriptions within the church was published by the Birmingham and Midland Society for Genealogy and Heraldry (LH150).

 In 1999 a GPS survey of the graves in the churchyard was undertaken by Butler Sherborn of Burford, but this lacks accuracy.